 There is a daunting mass of bureaucracy surrounding visa and work permit applications.
 Bradford Jacobs will ensure your employees are onboarded with the correct documents to avoid complications that could prove costly and waste time for your expansion into the Czech Republic.

 To visit the Czech Republic (Czechia) for business purposes – meetings, conferences, contract signing etc. EU citizens do not require a visa.
 Also, there are many exempt countries whose citizens can travel for business without a visa for 90 days out of a 180-day period.
 From 2022, these citizens must apply for a European Travel Information and Authorization System (ETIAS) Visa.

 All other nationals require a Business Schengen Visa.

 - Completed and signed application form

 - Passport with three months validity after leaving the Schengen area

 - Proof of financial stability during the stay in the Schengen area

 - Letter explaining the purpose of the stay

 - A letter of invitation to attend meetings, events or from companies

-- For full list and explanation of paperwork required, click here.
-You can apply to the local Czechia Embassy or Consulate in home country.
+- For a full list and explanation of the paperwork required, click here.
+You can apply to the local Czechia Embassy or Consulate in your home country.